You can download the full 2023-24 terms and conditions here you can also view the 2022-23 terms and conditions here

 - You do not abide by the SWC Code of Conduct and fully engage with your studies.

-The College acknowledges that the 2021 – 22 academic year will be a challenging one by the ongoing COVID 19 pandemic.
-The College will make every endeavour to provide the service to you and to maintain both the quality of teaching and support that you would reasonably expect, and put measures in place to ensure your safety on site in line with government health and safety guidance.
+It is anticipated that the COVID 19 pandemic will have passed by the 2023 -24 academic year.
+However should this, or any other similar critical incident occur, the College will make every endeavour to provide the service to you and to maintain both the quality of teaching and support that you would reasonably expect, and put measures in place to ensure your safety on site in line with government health and safety guidance.

 In order to maintain our service to you we may need to make reasonable adjustment to our delivery models including: